koyomihack00/Image_challenges/README.md

 # Image_challenges
 Rabbit Hole image
-This is the mini CTF challenges.
+This is the mini CTF challenge for testing skilling and knowledge of cyber security.

+Hello there newbies.
-You guys can download and getting the image then hunt the code(flag) in the image.
+You guys can download and get the image then hunt the (flag) in the image.